manasmbellani/athena-assetnote/README.md

 CIM compliance has also been performed for field mappings.

+### Pre-requisites
+The pre-requsites for this add-on are as follows:
+* The splunk instance on which the add-on is installed should be able to visit domain: `<assetnote-instance>.assetnotecloud.com` on port 443.
+So, if the assetnote instance is hosted on `demo.assetnotecloud.com`, the instance should be able to communicate on port 443.

 ### How it works?

 By Default, this Splunk add-on will connect to the Assetnote's GraphQL API to pull down assets and exposures info in JSON fromat on a frequency configured by the operator in a paginated fashion.
 The maximum page size by default is `20`.